awanczowski/marklogic-data-hub-poc/README.md

 # MarkLogic Data Hub Proof-of-Concept

-Domain Problem: It is difficult to gauge performance analytics on indvidual assets that go into a markiting campaign.
+Domain Problem: It is difficult to gauge performance analytics, holistically across platforms, on assets that go into a markiting campaign.

 ## Success Criteria

-* Index metadata regarding indvidual creative assets
+* Index metadata regarding creative assets
-* Relate the assets to the composition that is used for markiting collatoral
 * Index performance analytics from social networks (i.e. Facebook, Twitter, Instagram) regarding the campaign
+* Relate the assets to the analytics that are gathered from the various social networks
+* Denormalize asset and campaign data into a single aggregated document.
-* Show all campaigns asset appeard in with the aggregate counts of analytics
+* Show all aggregate counts on a given asset for the campaign.

 ## Solution